wn9237/rest_spec/markdowns/api/user_post_calendars.md

-# Create Calendar
+# Create calendar

-Use this API to create a new Calendar.
+Use this API to create a new calendar.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request